inancalp/StudyON-Alternative-UI-with-Tailwind-CSS/README.md

 ## How to Run the Project

 Steps are as same as the original project.
-As extra you can follow below:
+As extra you can follow below.

 - Set Up NodeJS
 	- Install NodeJS and add it to your system's PATH if it's not already done.